 San Francisco doesn’t have a lot of party restaurants, and we’re pretty cool with that - most of those places use excess pageantry to distract you from the less-than-average food and overpriced “house cocktails” mostly made of sugar.
 But if you have a friend visiting from out of town or you’re planning a big, celebratory group dinner, you also don’t want to end up at a place where the salad dressing might be the most exciting part of the night.
 Farmhouse Kitchen in the Mission is a good middle ground - they serve great Thai food in a colorful, lively space that doesn’t distract from the meal, it adds to the experience.

 Just like the servers’ tropical shirts, the menu has a lot going on.
-There’s a mix of Thai greatest hits, like pad Thai and khao soi, and other less common dishes, like kobe beef jerky and grilled salmon in a banana leaf.
+There’s a mix of pad Thai and khao soi, kobe beef jerky, grilled salmon in a banana leaf, and more.
 Of the starters, we like the sai oua pork sausage, which sounds heavy, but the ginger it comes with makes it surprisingly light.
-For larger plates, go with the Flintstone-sized panang neua short rib, or the boneless fried chicken with yellow curry, which is some of the best we’ve had in SF.
+For larger plates, go with the Flintstone-sized panang neua short rib, or the boneless fried chicken with yellow curry, which is some of the best we’ve had in the city.

 Farmhouse Kitchen isn’t the kind of party restaurant where you go to hold a giant liquor bottle over your head while “How Deep Is Your Love” blasts over any semblance of a conversation you might be having.
 But when you’re tired of eating at super calm restaurants where you feel no shame in checking your email or getting a few Bumble swipes in, Farmhouse is a good spot to go for an actual experience, whether you’re sharing it with coworkers or a friend you haven’t seen in a while.